leesaxby/webpack-hmr-issue/README.md

 [HMR]  - ./src/App.js
 [HMR] App is up to date.
 ```
-But doesn't actually import the updated module or update the browser.
+But will only fire the `accept` callback once, returning the old (unchanged) version of the module, and doesn't actually import the updated module or update the browser with the changes.